ZeroX-DG/blog/source/_posts/Life-meaning-1-0.md

 In a big watery blue ball, lie a small village, and in that village, lived Hung.
 Hung was a normal boy who lived in a happy family, with both of his parents living, breathing and loving each other.
 He was well educated and was one of the best in his class.
 He had a job that he loves in the field that I studied in.

-Some might say he has everything that most people dream of.
+Some might say he had everything that most people dream of.
 But despite all the blessings that he was getting, he was not happy.
-One night, his brain wakes him up, and asks him the question that it has been asking for the longest time "What is the meaning of life?".
+One night, his brain wakes him up, and asks him the question that it had been asking for the longest time "What is the meaning of life?".

 "How the f\*ck do I know?
 Just go back to sleep, we got a long day ahead!" he replied.